Structured coalescents, coagulation equations and multi-type branching processes: Introduction

 \section{Introduction}

-Coalescents, branching processes, and coagulation equations represent three fundamental approaches for modeling the dynamics of general interacting particle systems.
-Each of these captures a distinct yet interconnected facet of stochastic evolution: coalescents describe the merging of ancestral lineages backward in time \cite{kingman1982coalescent, Ki82b, MM98, Pit99, Sa99}; branching processes model population growth and reproduction mechanisms forward in time \cite{harris63, athreya2004branching, jagers89, k97, Lamp67, FouMa19}; and coagulation equations provide deterministic approximations for the evolution of cluster sizes in systems undergoing mass-conserving mergers \cite{Kokh88, Dub94, Dr97, Norris99}. \\
+Coalescents, branching processes, and coagulation equations represent three fundamental approaches to modeling the dynamics of interacting particle systems.
+Each captures a distinct yet interconnected facet of stochastic evolution: coalescents describe the merging of ancestral lineages backward in time \cite{kingman1982coalescent, Ki82b, MM98, Pit99, Sa99}; branching processes model population growth and reproduction mechanisms forward in time \cite{harris63, athreya2004branching, jagers89, k97, Lamp67, FouMa19}; and coagulation equations provide deterministic approximations for the evolution of cluster sizes in systems undergoing mass-conserving mergers \cite{Kokh88, Dub94, Dr97, Norris99}. \\

-The relationship between these objects is theoretically rich and practically significant.
-For example, it is well known \cite{aldous1999deterministic, deaconu2000, bertoin2006} that the mean field limit of the, properly scaled, evolution of block sizes in Kingman's coalescent is given by a Smoluchowski's coagulation.
-Furthermore, probabilistic representations of one-dimensional coagulation equations and single-type branching processes can be found, for example, in \cite{deaconu2000}.
-In the multi-type setting these connections are more involved.
-For instance, in the recent works \cite{JoAm23, GKNP} it has been shown that the genealogies of multi-type continuous state branching processes can be described (at least locally) by means of exchangeable multi-type coalescents \cite{johnston2023multitype, mohle2024multi, FM}.
-Along the same lines, one of the present authors (E.S.) introduced a nested coalescent model \cite{lambert2020coagulation,blancas2019nested}, where gene lineages evolve within a larger species tree.
-That study established a connection between the nested coalescent and a transport-coagulation equation, and demonstrated that the corresponding deterministic PDE admits a stochastic representation in terms of a branching CSBP.
-In this work, we establish a similar connection between a structured Kingman coalescent \cite{notohara1990coalescent}, a multidimensional Smoluchowski coagulation equation, and multi-type branching processes.
-This generalizes some of the aforementioned results available for the Kingman coalescent and the nested coalescent. \\
+The relationships between these objects are theoretically rich and practically significant.
+For example, it is well known \cite{aldous1999deterministic, deaconu2000, bertoin2006} that the mean-field limit of the properly scaled evolution of block sizes in Kingman’s coalescent is given by a Smoluchowski coagulation equation.
+Furthermore, probabilistic representations of one-dimensional coagulation equations in terms of single-type branching processes can be found, for instance, in \cite{deaconu2000}.
+In the multi-type setting, these connections are more involved.
+For example, recent works \cite{JoAm23, GKNP} show that the genealogies of multi-type continuous-state branching processes can be described (at least locally) by exchangeable multi-type coalescents \cite{johnston2023multitype, mohle2024multi, FM}.
+Along similar lines, one of the present authors (E.S.) introduced a nested coalescent model \cite{lambert2020coagulation, blancas2019nested}, in which gene lineages evolve within a larger species tree.
+That work established a connection between the nested coalescent and a transport–coagulation equation, and demonstrated that the corresponding deterministic PDE admits a stochastic representation in terms of a branching CSBP.